Arc-Ninja/Text-Spammer-QT-Cpp/README.md

   2. Enter the Installer folder.<br>
   3. Click on the Spammer-Setup.exe file and follow the on screen instructions to install the application.
  </h3>
+<h5>Any kind of suggestion or feedback is appreciated, raise an issue and write your feedback there.</h5>